seantronsen/pvt/README.md

    updated.
 Note that subscription occurs automatically when data and control panes are added to the viewer instance.

-3. Create all display panes (e.g. `ImagePane`).
-Any display pane can optionally be given the ability to update itself by providing a callback argument to the constructor function.
+3. Create all display panes (e.g. `ImagePane`), passing each a callback function to generate new frames for display.
 To make use of the application state, the arguments of the callback must share the same names as the key values provided to the control widgets created in step 2.
 Note the order of defined arguments doesn't matter nor do all possible arguments need to be specified if the function declares a `**kwargs` parameter.
-If the display doesn't need to be updated at any point, merely pass the constructor some initial data to render a static view.
+If there is no need to update the display, specify a default callback which performs no processing and merely returns the data to be displayed.
 Detailed examples are provided in the `demo.py` file.

 4. Add all panes to the viewer instance and execute the `run` method.